Edward-ward-762/transgeneMapping/README.md

 - **`bedgraph_bin_size`**
   _Default:_ `10000`
   **Description:** Bin size used when creating bedgraph file.
 Genome will be split into bins of this size, and the number of reads counted in each bin.

-## Proposed developments:
-* Create test dataset to check successful installation
-* Add input file validation checks
-* Include an optional bam file QC step
-* Include an optional initial alignment to your transgene sequence so you can start from fastq/unaligned bam